bubaic/Metis/ErrorCodes.md

 - 2.02 - The node's type is not "local" or "remote".
 - 2.03 - The action fileActionHandler is taking is not valid.
 It needs to be r, w, a, or d.
 - 2.04 - The node's preferential location is empty (string length is 0).
-- 2.05 - Files defined for interaction are not strings.
-- 2.06 - File does not exist.
+- 2.05 - File does not exist.
-- 2.07 - Json Decoding has failed (refer to [PHP documentation](http://php.net/manual/en/function.json-decode.php)).
+- 2.06 - Json Decoding has failed (refer to [PHP documentation](http://php.net/manual/en/function.json-decode.php)).
 You may want to use json_last_error() to find the issue.

 ---